-5.4 Substructure Tower/Turbine Coupling
+4.2 Substructure Tower/Turbine Coupling

-When SubDyn is coupled to FAST, the 6 DOFs of the platform in ElastoDyn must be enabled to couple loads and displacements between the turbine and the substructure.
-The platform reference-point coordinates in ElastoDyn should also be set equal to the TP reference-point's coordinates (commonly indicating either the tower-base flange location, or TP centroid, or TP center of mass) that the user may have set in the stand-alone mode for checking the SubDyn model.
-A rigid connection between the SubDyn interface joints and TP reference point ( $\equiv$ platform reference point) is assumed.
+In ElastoDyn, the 6 DOFs of the platform must be enabled to couple loads and displacements between the turbine and the substructure.
+The platform reference point coordinates in ElastoDyn should also be set equal to the TP reference point (normally the tower base flange location or TP centroid or center of mass) that the user may have set in the stand-alone mode for checking the SubDyn model.
+A rigid connection between the SubDyn interface joints and TP reference point (\equiv platform reference point) will be assumed.